How to Use Google Ads Auction Insights: Defeat Your Competitors with Confidence

 Example 1: The competitors listed are not my direct business competitors?

-Review your search terms report to see what keywords you are showing for.
-If you see many search terms that are not relevant to your business, you may want to remove them from your targeting or even set them as negative keywords.
+Review your search terms report to identify the keywords your ads are appearing for.
+If you notice many irrelevant search terms, consider removing them from your targeting or setting them as negative keywords to improve the relevance of your ads.

 Example 2: I can see my competition’s impression share has been increasing month over month – are they increasing budget?